-Oracle Database Appliance Plug-in Deployment Prerequisites (page 2-1)

-Before deploying Oracle Database Appliance plug-in, ensure that you complete the prerequisites.

-Installing the Oracle Enterprise Manager Agent for Oracle Database Appliance (page 2-6)

-Use one of two methods to install the Oracle Enterprise Manager Agent for Oracle Database Appliance.

-Deploying the Oracle Database Appliance Plug-in (page 2-8)

-Import and deploy the Oracle Enterprise Manager Plug-in for Oracle Database Appliance.
+- Overview of Tasks to Deploy and Configure the Plug-in (page 2-1) The following is an overview of the tasks that you need to perform to begin monitoring Oracle Database Appliance systems. - Oracle Database Appliance Plug-in Deployment Prerequisites (page 2-1) Before deploying Oracle Database Appliance plug-in, ensure that you complete the prerequisites. - Installing the Oracle Enterprise Manager Agent for Oracle Database Appliance (page 2-7) Use one of two methods to install the Oracle Enterprise Manager Agent for Oracle Database Appliance. - Deploying the Oracle Database Appliance Plug-in (page 2-9) Import and deploy the Oracle Enterprise Manager Plug-in for Oracle Database Appliance.

-Overview of Tasks to Deploy and Configure the Plug-in (page 2-12)
+2.1 Overview of Tasks to Deploy and Configure the Plug-in